107 - SURAH AL MA'UN

 The surah highlights the critical importance of mindful devotion and the dangers of neglecting one's spiritual and mental needs.
 It calls for a sincere and conscious approach to spiritual practices, emphasizing the need for genuine engagement and the dissemination of divine wisdom.
 By cultivating mindfulness and striving for excellence in all deeds, you can achieve true spiritual fulfillment.

-107.1 Have you seen the one who lie with the deen / indebted obligations to consciously obey (Allah's systems, law and judgement)?
+107.1 Have you seen the one who lie with the deen / obligation to consciously fulfill their covenant (align with the truth)?

 107.2 Then that is the one who neglect the yatim / who has no support (from Allah in respect of self development) ,